Skip to main content

 Who is eligible to proctor?

-Proctors must have taken a Morgantown-based on-campus or online section of CS101.
+Proctors must have taken a Morgantown-based or WVU Tech on-campus or online section of CS101.
 Proctors should have earned an "A" grade in the course and had no academic integrity violations, although students not meeting these requirements may be considered on a case-by-case basis.

 What do proctors earn?

-Proctors earn Computer Science 490 (Teaching Practicum) credits.
+Proctors earn CSEE 490 (Teaching Practicum) credits.
 These credits can be applied towards graduation in most majors.
 (Check with your advisor for details on your program of study.)

 Credit Hours

-The number of CS490 credit hours proctors receive depends on how many hours they work.
+The number of CSEE 490 credit hours proctors receive depends on how many hours they work.
 Students can mix and match these tasks to earn up to 3 credits per semester:

 Assist 2 hours per week in Open Lab +1 credit hour